Back to blog

 • Independent of any external agency

-After 12 years of applying these principles across dozens of mobile projects — from small MVPs to large enterprise apps — I have strong opinions about when this works and when it doesn't.
+After 12 years across dozens of mobile projects, from small MVPs to large enterprise apps, I have opinions about when it works and when it doesn't.

 When Clean Architecture Shines